-In December, Bakrie launched the Indo-pacific Net-zero Battery-materials Consortium (INBC) with Chinese energy firm Envision and global miner Glencore to explore investment into an industrial park for the global nickel supply chain.
+Last month, Bakrie launched the Indo-pacific Net-zero Battery-materials Consortium (INBC) with Chinese energy firm Envision and global miner Glencore to explore investment into an industrial park for the global nickel supply chain.

 CEO Anindya Bakrie said the planned 2,000-hectare park will need $9 billion worth of investments for everything from nickel smelting to manufacturing batteries.
 Bakrie plans to acquire a nickel mine in central or southeast Sulawesi to supply the park.

 "[The mine will] have enough reserves for around 140 Gigawatt-hours (of batteries) in the next 25 years," said Gilarsi W. Setijono, chief executive of Bakrie Group's EV distributor unit PT VKTR Teknologi Mobilitas.